Programming language: Dynamic semantics

 Once data has been specified, the machine must be instructed to perform operations on the data.
 For example, the semantics may define the strategy by which expressions are evaluated to values, or the manner in which control structures conditionally execute statements.
 The dynamic semantics (also known as execution semantics) of a language defines how and when the various constructs of a language should produce a program behavior.
 There are many ways of defining execution semantics.
 Natural language is often used to specify the execution semantics of languages commonly used in practice.
 A significant amount of academic research goes into formal semantics of programming languages, which allows execution semantics to be specified in a formal manner.
 Results from this field of research have seen limited application to programming language design and implementation outside academia.

 Features

-A language provides features for the programmer for develop software.
+A language provides features for a programmer to develop software.
 Some notable features are described below.